Johnson Mountain (Washington)

 Johnson Mountain is a 6721 ft mountain summit located in the Glacier Peak Wilderness of the North Cascades in Washington state.
 The mountain is situated in eastern Snohomish County, in the Mt.
 Baker-Snoqualmie National Forest.
-Its nearest higher peak is White Mountain, 3.3 mi to the northeast, along with Indian Head Peak 3.38 mi to the east.
+The nearest higher peak is White Mountain, 3.3 mi to the northeast, along with Indian Head Peak 3.38 mi to the east.
 Precipitation runoff from the mountain drains into tributaries of the Sauk River.
 The mountain's name honors Mackinaw Johnson, a prospector who had a cabin in the vicinity.

 Geology

 The North Cascades feature some of the most rugged topography in the Cascade Range with craggy peaks, spires, ridges, and deep glacial valleys.
 Geological events occurring many years ago created the diverse topography and drastic elevation changes over the Cascade Range leading to the various climate differences.

 The history of the formation of the Cascade Mountains dates back millions of years ago to the late Eocene Epoch.
 With the North American Plate overriding the Pacific Plate, episodes of volcanic igneous activity persisted.
 Glacier Peak, a stratovolcano that is 8.52 mi north of Johnson Mountain, began forming in the mid-Pleistocene.
 In addition, small fragments of the oceanic and continental lithosphere called terranes created the North Cascades about 50 million years ago.

 During the Pleistocene period dating back over two million years ago, glaciation advancing and retreating repeatedly scoured the landscape leaving deposits of rock debris.
-The "U"-shaped cross section of the river valleys are a result of recent glaciation.
+The U-shaped cross section of the river valleys is a result of recent glaciation.
 Uplift and faulting in combination with glaciation have been the dominant processes which have created the tall peaks and deep valleys of the North Cascades area.